AI SEO strategies learned from the PlushBeds case study

 - Hypothetical Queries: "What kind of mattress do astronauts use?"

-By crafting content that answers these questions authoritatively and cites the necessary external research (boosting E-E-A-T) PlushBeds positioned itself as the go to source for complex, nuanced mattress information, which AIs favor for synthesizing comprehensive answers.
+By crafting content that answers these questions authoritatively and cites the necessary external research (boosting E-E-A-T), PlushBeds positioned itself as the go-to source for complex, nuanced mattress information, which AIs favor for synthesizing comprehensive answers.

-4. Integrating E-E-A-T for Trust and Authority
+4. Integrating E-E-A-T for trust and authority

 An LLM is trained on vast datasets but is programmed to prioritize citation from sources known for their expertise (Expertise), direct experience (Experience), public reputation (Authoritativeness), and safety/security (Trustworthiness).
 PlushBeds, a direct-to-consumer brand, would have had to highlight: